-Tocomwall - ...we understand the proposed methodology to be the single paragraph in your letter dated 25 July 2012 and due to the brief information provided, we are unable to comment until a more detailed methodology is provided for comment (16 April 2013)
+• Tocomwall - ...we understand the proposed methodology to be the single paragraph in your letter dated 25 July 2012 and due to the brief information provided, we are unable to comment until a more detailed methodology is provided for comment (16 April 2013)

-No methodology had been sent to Mr. Franks at this point, but a letter had been sent to his organisation on 25 July 2012 regarding a different project.
-Therefore, this comment refers to another project of Austral Archaeology and is not relevant to the Fernhill assessment.
-The draft methodology for the actual Fernhill project was sent out on 4 June 2013 as is detailed below.
+No methodology had been sent to Mr. Franks at this point, and a letter had been sent to his organisation regarding a different project on 25 July 2012.
+Therefore, this comment references another project of Austral Archaeology and is not relevant to Fernhill assessment.